jkjung-avt/tensorrt_demos/README.md

 Demo #4: YOLOv3
 ---------------

-Along the same line as Demo #3, this demo showcases how to convert a trained YOLOv3 model through ONNX to a TensorRT engine.
-This demo also requires TensorRT "Python API" and has been verified working against both TensorRT 5.x and 6.x.
+Along the same line as Demo #3, this demo showcases how to convert pre-trained YOLOv3 models through ONNX to TensorRT engines.
+This demo also requires TensorRT "Python API" and has been verified working against TensorRT 5.x+.

 Assuming this repository has been cloned at "${HOME}/project/tensorrt_demos", follow these steps: